 Sawmills operated from around 1900 to the 1930s, by which time most of the millable native trees had been felled.

 In the 2000s Motu is a quiet place, but that was not always the case.
 In the 1910s it was recorded that ‘when the train came in at night about 6 o’clock on a nice summer evening there would sometimes be up to 500 people at the station’.1

-A coach road to the Bay of Plenty opened in 1914, and the hotel was rebuilt and enlarged.
-Although the rail line reached Moutohorā, 4.5 km south of Motu, in 1917, it never went further.
+A coach road to Bay of Plenty opened in 1914, and the hotel was rebuilt and enlarged.
+The rail line reached Moutohorā, 4.5 km south of Motu, in 1917, but never went further.
 With the opening of the Waioeka gorge road in 1932, Motu became a backwater.
 The hotel was shifted to Matawai in 1934.